CommanderPho/pho-pyqt-class-generator/README.md

 # pho-pyqt-class-generator README

-Generates a .py PyQt5 file from a Qt Designer generated .ui file.
+A Visual Studio Code (VSCode) Extension that allows generation of a .py PyQt5 file from a Qt Designer generated .ui file via context menu.

 ## Features